 The tendency today, in legislation and practice is going towards using less and less Sulphur dioxide in wines.
-High hygiene standards in the winery, temperature controlled processes in winemaking, and other activities that put contact to oxygen, bacteria, and microbes to a minimum, help in decreasing sulfites.
+High hygiene standards in the winery, temperature controlled processes in winemaking, and other activities that put contact with oxygen, bacteria, and microbes to a minimum, help in decreasing sulfites.
 On the other hand, without the moderate usage of preservation agents, there is a greater risk of wine being inconsistent and unstable.
 What we could really look for at the wine label in the future, is the exact amount of sulfites used.

-Enjoying your wine in a right way
+Enjoying your wine in the right way

 If you aren’t experiencing any medical problems and intolerance to some components found in wines, don’t let the Sulphur myths scare you away from enjoying.